ElNinjaGaiden/Dapper.DataRepositories/README.md

 Dapper.DataRepositories
 =======================
-There are some pretty cool stuff happening out there: Micro ORMs like [Dapper](https://code.google.com/p/dapper-dot-net/), [Repository Pattern](http://msdn.microsoft.com/en-us/library/ff649690.aspx) as nice and usefull option and [async programming](http://msdn.microsoft.com/en-us/library/hh191443.aspx).
+There is some pretty cool stuff happening out there: Micro ORMs like [Dapper](https://code.google.com/p/dapper-dot-net/), [Repository Pattern](http://msdn.microsoft.com/en-us/library/ff649690.aspx) as nice and usefull option to implement data layers and [async programming](http://msdn.microsoft.com/en-us/library/hh191443.aspx) as a way to improve the performance of our code.
 This package combines them and lets you to implement the repository pattern easily and fast.

-This package contains 3 elements:
+This package contains 3 components:

 * DataConnection: It's just a database connection wrapper.
 It could be useful for your no conventional data repositories, especially for those that does not needs to implement all CRUD operations.
 It will be the base class for all the data repositories directly or indirectly.
 * IDataRepository: the contract base for the data repositories that needs to implement CRUD operations (and more).